 She is obviously suggesting that she loves Toby and wants him to be one of the first things she sees.

 Toby doesn’t pull his hand away.
 He doesn’t even twitch, although it’s a little hard to tell because Jenna squeezes.

 I’m having a lot of trouble deciding what I think that line was about.
 We’ve obviously got him saying something negative to her after she touches him and identifies him as something she loves.
 But there was something playful to his tone.
 Jenna can be a mean bitch, even to Toby.
-So I actually like the fact that it’s not being downplayed like he thinks she’s all great now because that would be very fake.
+So I actually like the fact that it’s not being downplayed like he thinks she’s all great now because that would be very fake – it would be suspect and it would also make me wonder whether we’re supposed to think Toby is being taken advantage of.
 But I don’t know if the implication was supposed to be, “You’re a mean bitch and don’t touch me.”
 Or if it was a playful, “Don’t be nice to me like I don’t know you better.”

 Toby isn’t smiling, but he isn’t frowning.
 He was 10x colder in his scene with

 Spencer, but that was probably also a much more emotionally distressing scene for him.
 But I can definitely think back to him talking to Jenna or about Jenna when he was much colder.

 Jenna is good at reading people, even without being able to see their faces.
 I’m not saying that Toby couldn’t be playing her because she’s too smart to be played, but he wouldn’t be able to slip up for even a minute.
 So the fact that he got snarky with her in this scene and it didn’t bother her gives me some hope.